johnnovak/gridmonger-site/source/getting-started.rst

 *Gridmonger is definitely user-friendly, but it's perhaps a tad more selective about its friends than your average desktop application.*

-But, alas, worry not --- if you are a fan of oldschool computer role-playing games, and you are able to set them up in emulators, you will get along with Gridmonger just fine!
+But, alas, worry not --- if you are a fan of old-school computer role-playing games, and you are able to set them up in emulators, you will get along with Gridmonger just fine!